-4.23 Service Managers have identified that the ongoing disposal of surplus assets is needed to fund the following capital needs for our services:
+4.28 Service Managers have identified that the ongoing disposal of surplus assets is needed having regard to the following capital needs for our services:

 - Disabled Facilities Grants.
 Whilst the Council is under a statutory obligation to grant assistance the Government does not fund the whole contribution.
-Annual demand is increasing as people live longer and our capital resources are unable to meet the ongoing demand. - Undertake further Town Centre Public Realm Improvements, and

-• Consider future bids for the Swadlincote Conservation Area PartnershipGrant Scheme (PSiCA).
+Annual demand is increasing as people live longer and our capital resources are unable to meet the ongoing demand, - Improvement, redevelopment and maintenance of Leisure facilities.
+During the budget process the Council has allocated capital receipts to leisure projects in Melbourne and Greenbank Leisure Centre, and further sums will be needed to develop other facilities, maintain the premises and provide replacements when their useful life has expired. - Repairs to Community Assets prior to a transfer to community groups. £50,000 remains from the original £100,000 allocated for works to community buildings in Sutton-on-the-Hill, Melbourne, Walton-on-Trent and Netherseal.
+A further report recommending how this balance sum should be spent will be presented to Committee in due course.
+A community group is actively progressing a transfer of Walton Village Hall, whilst identified repairs are required to Netherseal. - Planned and backlog maintenance of property assets, - Further Town Centre Public Realm Improvements, and - Consider future bids for the Swadlincote Conservation Area PartnershipGrant Scheme (PSiCA).
 Members will recall that we have withdrawn from this English Heritage partnership scheme due to lack of funding.